plforacle/heatwave-aws/introduction/introduction.md

 MySQL HeatWave on AWS delivers a true native experience for AWS customers.
 The console, control plane, and data plane completely reside in AWS and are responsible for managing the MySQL HeatWave database resources in AWS.
 The control plane communicates with Oracle Cloud Infrastructure (OCI) Identity for account management, and with OCI metering & billing for monitoring and managing the usage and expenses associated with the customer’s account.

 Once the user signs up for an OCI cloud account and registers their OCI account with MySQL HeatWave on AWS, the main interactions with the MySQL HeatWave service take place in AWS, through the service console hosted at  [cloud.mysql.com](https://cloud.mysql.com/login).
-The MySQL HeatWave console relies on the RESTful API provided by the MySQL HeatWave control plane to handle the user requests.

-MySQL HeatWave on AWS hosts all of the customer databases components in a dedicated AWS account and strictly isolates them from the service control plane components and other database systems managed by the control plane.

 The following diagram illustrates MySQL HeatWave on AWS integration with Oracle Cloud Infrastructure (OCI).